CrypticSignal/video-quality-metrics/README.md

 ```
 python main.py -i test_videos/Seeking_30_480_1050.mp4 -e h264_amf -p quality -v balanced speed quality
 ```

-VQM will automatically transcode the video with each value.
-To calculate PSNR in addition to VMAF, you must specify the `-psnr` argument.

 Here is  an example of the table that is produced when comparing presets:
 ```
 VMAF/PSNR values are in the format: Min | Standard Deviation | Mean